ethan-chang-nmc/ethan-chang-nmc/README.md

 <h2>Hi, I'm <a href=https://ethan-chang-nmc.github.io/>Ethan Chang</a>👋</h2>

 - 🐻 I'm currently a Ph.D.
-Neuroscience Student at Washington University in St. Louis and
+Neuroscience Student at Washington University in St. Louis
 - 🔵 M.S.
-Applied and Computational Mathematics at Johns Hopkins University
+Applied and Computational Mathematics Student at Johns Hopkins University
 - 🐝 B.A.
 Mathematics, B.S.
 Neuroscience from the University of Rochester
 - 🔭 Researching: Currently completing my rotations!
 Stay tuned...
 - 📫 How to reach me: ethanc@wustl.edu